First a shout

 to be mentored or to network when you are an impostor!

 Stop pretending.
 Abandon those scary inauthentic costumes.
 Escape the Federal Witness Relocation Program.
-Don’t allow others to We all need you to be who you were meant to be.
+Don’t allow others to

 design your dreams.
 And let that amazing you reveal itself.